 Skip To Content

-Protecting your data in the circular supply chair
+Protecting your data in the circular supply chain

 In her Procurement Foundry article “Is ‘circular’ the end of the road for the linear supply chain?”
 Sarah Barnes-Humphrey wrote: “Just when we have finally mastered the end-to-end visibility and collaborative capabilities necessary to maximize the performance of a linear supply chain, the rules seem to be changing.”